Home \ Phoenix Municipal Court Lawyer

 Have you been arrested for drunk driving, aggressive driving, or other driving offenses in Phoenix?
-If so, you’ll need a Phoenix criminal defense attorney who has experience handling matters before a municipal court.
+If so, you’ll need a Phoenix municipal court lawyer who has experience handling matters before a municipal court.
 Even though these crimes tend to be less serious than those tried in Superior Court, a conviction can still be devastating.

 Contact the Orent Law Group for immediate legal assistance.
 Our Phoenix municipal court attorneys offer a free consultation, so give us a quick call or reach out to us online to schedule yours today.

 Note that in Arizona, the type of case you have and where the events occurred will determine what court your case will be heard in.
 The state has both “limited jurisdiction” and “general jurisdiction” courts.

 Municipal courts are limited jurisdiction, which means that they hear cases involving misdemeanor crimes, petty offenses, and traffic cases.

 These city courts may also hear cases involving violations of city ordinances.
 Further, the courts can issue Orders of Protection (i.e. restraining orders) and search warrants.

 Justice Court is also a limited jurisdiction court.
 These courts hear cases involving petty offenses and misdemeanors.
 They also hear cases involving assault and battery, breach of the peace, and conduct preliminary hearings for felony crimes.